The HTRS Junior Faculty Network: "ConECCTOR"

 ConECCTOR hosts biannual, in-person and virtual educational meetings during national hematology conferences.
 These educational meetings are usually 90-120 minutes long and feature research presentations by leading experts in benign hematology, small-group round-table discussions, networking time, and group discussion of topics of importance to early-career physician-scientists.

-Accepted applications were discussed in a small-group Zoom meeting with the participant(s) and all three of the following HTRS-member faculty:
+Accepted applications will be discussed in a small-group virtual meeting with the participant(s) and the following HTRS-member faculty:

-Participants receive direct feedback for potential improvements to their projects/applications and have the potential for ongoing discussions with colleagues and mentors. (*Due to conflicts of interest, we cannot accept applications for HTRS MRA or ATHN/DREAM Awards.)
-Accepted individuals provide grant-specific application materials and/or a description of the project and career goals in advance.
-Materials are reviewed by faculty in advance and discussed in the two-hour session.
+Participants will receive direct feedback for potential improvements to their projects/applications and will have the potential for ongoing discussions with colleagues and mentors. (*Due to conflicts of interest, we cannot accept applicaitons for HTRS MRA or ATHN/DREAM Awards.)

 2020-2022 ConECCTOR Co-Chairs